-5. Areas used for outdoor seating and outdoor tastings shall be located at least 200 feet from all property lines.
+5. Areas used for outdoor seating and outdoor tastings shall be located at least 100 feet from all property lines.
+The Commission may reduce this distance to 75 feet provided it determines that adequate screening exists for a reduced setback to not impact adjacent residential uses.